 A cover sheet of some kind (whether it’s teflon, multi-purpose paper, or parchment paper) is always recommended to be layered on top of HTV during application.
 It acts as a protective barrier between the direct heat and your garment.
 Also, it’s especially important to use a cover sheet when layering and applying on top of material that no longer has a carrier attached.
-Otherwise, you could end up with adhesive or HTV stuck to your heat press platen.
+Otherwise, you could end up with adhesive or HTV stuck to your heat press’ upper platen.

-REMEMBER: Every Type of Vinyl is Unique!
+REMEMBER: Every Type of HTV is Unique!

-While some share a variety of similarities, not all vinyl weeds the same, nor do they all require the same amount of time, temperature, and pressure.
+While some share a variety of similarities, not all Heat Transfer Vinyl weeds the same, nor do they all require the same amount of time, temperature, and pressure.
 Double-check the product specifications to ensure that it is being optimally applied.
 You can find our suggested settings for each material under “Application Instructions” on every product page of our website.
 OR view them in the Siser North America app which is available for download in the App Store and Google Play.